 Speaker Tim Moore is currently in his second term as the presiding officer of the North Carolina House of Representatives.
 First elected to the General Assembly in 2002, Speaker Moore represents Cleveland County.
 He is a lifelong resident of Kings Mountain and holds a B.A. in Political Science from the University of North Carolina at Chapel Hill.
 He earned is Juris Doctor degree from the Oklahoma City University School of Law.
 After passing the North Carolina Bar Exam, Speaker Moore returned to Cleveland County to practice law in Shelby, becoming a partner at the firm of Flowers, Martin, Moore, & Ditz, P.A., where he practiced until 2009.
 He then founded his own firm, Tim Moore, Attorney at Law, P.A., in Kings Mountain, where he currently practices.
 Speaker Moore also serves as the County Attorney for Cleveland County and General Counsel for the Cleveland County Water Board of Commissioners.
 He resides with his two sons, McRae and Wilson, in Kings Mountain, where he is a member of First Baptist Church.

 Jessica Martin-Lane joined NCEDA’s board of directors in 2016.
-She is the president of Asheville-based Martin-McGill Inc., which provides management consulting services to businesses and local government clients across the United States.
-The firm’s expertise helps communities embrace opportunities in planning, communications, real estate and financial management.
-Prior to founding Martin-McGill in 2006, Jessica directed client solutions for Hewitt Associates and Exult.
-She began her career as a senior supply-chain consultant for Ernst & Young.
-In addition to her NCEDA leadership role, Jessica serves on the boards of Eliada Homes, an organization that provides housing and social services to children and families in need.
-Since 2005, she has been a member of the board of directors of the Junior League of Asheville.
-Jessica holds BS and MS degrees in Industrial Engineering from the University of Tennessee – Knoxville, where she was a member of Sigma Kappa.
-She also earned an MBA from Tennessee with a concentration in supply chain and operations.
-Jessica and her husband, Alan, are the parents of two young sons.
-The family lives on a blueberry farm in Fletcher.
+She is the president of Asheville-based WR-Martin (formerly Martin-McGill, Inc.), a women-owned business that provides management consulting services to North Carolina government clients and private businesses throughout the United States.
+The firm’s more than 30-year expertise helps communities and private clients embrace opportunities in strategy, operations, planning, funding, communications, real estate, and financial management.
+Before joining WR-Martin in 2007, Jessica began her career as a management consultant for Ernst & Young, and later directed client solutions for Hewitt Associates / Exult.
+In addition to her NCEDA leadership role, Jessica serves on the board of Eliada Homes, an organization that provides housing, therapy and social services to children and families in need.
+Jessica holds BS and MS degrees in Industrial Engineering and an MBA from the University of Tennessee – Knoxville.
+Jessica and her husband, Alan, are the parents of two young sons and live on a blueberry farm in Western North Carolina.

 Adrienne Cole began serving as an NCEDA board member in 2016.
 She is president and CEO of the Greater Raleigh Chamber of Commerce, the Research Triangle Region’s largest business association, with over 2,300 members.
 Prior to assuming her current position in 2017, Adrienne was executive director of Wake County Economic Development, a program of the chamber.
 She and her team worked with the county’s 12 municipalities, the Research Triangle Park, county and community leaders, and state and regional partners to market Wake County and region as a global destination for jobs, companies, people and investment.
 Adrienne’s professional background includes experience as business development director at the global construction giant Lend Lease and economic development leadership roles in Carteret and Pamlico counties.
 Adrienne is a 1993 graduate of Meredith College, where she majored in American civilization and political science.
 She also holds an MPA from Appalachian State University.
 Along with her NCEDA service, she is a member of the boards of directors of the RDU Airport Authority, Marbles Kids Museum and Research Triangle Regional Partnership.
 Adrienne, her husband, Walt, and their three children are residents of Raleigh.